Symphony Hour: Plot

 Mickey conducts a radio orchestra who performs the Franz von Suppé's Light Cavalry Overture.
 The sponsor (Pete, under the name Sylvester Macaroni) loves the rehearsal and agrees to have it shown in concert.
 Besides Goofy, other members of the orchestra include Donald Duck, Clara Cluck, Clarabelle Cow and Horace Horsecollar.
 On the night of the performance, everyone is soon ready, except, of course, for Goofy, who accidentally drops all the instruments under an elevator, severely damaging them and thus rendering them unable to make proper musical sounds.
 Mickey is left unaware of the unfortunate mishap until the time to go on the air and the musicians start to "play" the damaged instruments.
 Throughout the outrageous concert, Mickey struggles with anxiety while Macaroni throws a tantrum inside his private viewing room.
 At one point, Donald is so fed up with the chaos caused by the damaged instruments that he packs his things and leaves.
-However, Mickey, who is determined to carry on come what may, points a gun at Donald's head to prevent him from leaving.
+However, Mickey, who is determined to carry on come what may, threatens Donald at gunpoint to prevent him from leaving.
 The shot of the gun was cut in some television prints.
 Macaroni is reduced to tears when the concert ends, believing his reputation to be ruined, but lightens up when he hears the thunderous applause from the audience.
 He immediately runs to the orchestra room and carries Mickey Mouse in extreme approval, with the latter not knowing anything that happened.